1932 Indianapolis 500: Saturday May 21

 The first day of time trials was scheduled for Saturday May 21 from 10:00 a.m. to 6:59 p.m. (sundown).
 All cars were required to be in line no later than 5 p.m. in order to make a qualifying attempt.
 Over 12,000 spectators arrived under hot and sunny weather conditions.
 During a run in the morning, Bryan Saulpaugh driving one of Harry Miller's 16-cylinder machines, had just completed a lap of 116 mph when a tire blew going into turn 1.
 Traveling more than 120 mph, he entered the turn too fast and the tread sheared off the tire.
 The car broke into a spin, but Saulpaugh was able to keep the car off the wall.
 Also having trouble in the morning was Zeke Meyer, who hit the wall in turn four after something broke in the steering mechanism.

 Frank Brisko (111.149 mph) was the first driver to complete a qualifying run.
 Luther Johnson blew a tire and pulled into the pits during his first attempt.
 The early qualifiers were led by Billy Arnold, who put in a four-lap average of 116.290 mph.
 Bryan Saulpaugh, who had avoided serious mishap during a practice run, rebounded to post a four-lap average of 114.369 mph, good enough for the front row.

 Late in the day, Lou Moore took the track, and grabbed the pole position with a four-lap average of 117.363 mph.
 His fourth lap (118.577 mph) was a single-lap track record for a non-supercharged engine.
-Last year's polesitter Russ Snowberger qualified fourth.
+The previous year's polesitter, Russ Snowberger, qualified fourth.

 The day ended with the field filled to 21 cars.